Isaac Israel Hayes: American Arctic Expedition

 Hayes led his own Arctic expedition from 1860 to 1861 and was able to raise $30,000 for his venture.
 Departing in June 1860 aboard the United States, he ultimately hoped to reach the North Pole.
 After arriving in Greenland, he encouraged several indigenous people to join his 20-man party as hunters to ensure that his crew would not be forced to endure the hunger and starvation experienced by previous expeditions.
-Hayes and his men then set out for Baffin Bay, Smith Sound and Ellesmere Island en route to the Open Polar Sea but, like others before him, was eventually forced by the terrain, harsh climate and dwindling food supplies to turn back.
-Taking a measurement with his sextant before making the turnaround, he recorded that he and his men had reached 81°35' north, 70°30' west — which, if his measurement was accurate, would have meant that he and his men had reached the farthest point north to date of any polar expedition.
-His journal entries did not match the position he had written down in the frigid cold, however, leading subsequent researchers to conclude that he had overestimated his reach by more than 100 mi, and to speculate that Hayes may have mistakenly noted that his sextant observations of the sun had been taken at noon when they hadn't or that he had inverted the second digit of the group's farthest lone lower limb to read 56°52′ instead of the true observation 59°52′.
+Hayes and his men then set out for Baffin Bay, Smith Sound and Ellesmere Island en route to the supposed Open Polar Sea but, like others before him, was eventually forced by the terrain, harsh climate, and dwindling food supplies to turn back.
+Taking a measurement with his sextant before making the turnaround, he recorded that he and his men had reached 81°35' north, 70°30' west — which, if his measurement was accurate, would have meant that they had reached the farthest point north to date of any polar expedition.
+His journal entries did not match the position he had written down in the frigid cold, however, leading subsequent researchers to conclude that he had overestimated his reach by more than 100 mi, and to speculate that Hayes may have mistakenly noted that his sextant observations of the sun had been taken at noon when they had not or that he had inverted the second digit of the group's farthest lone lower limb to read 56°52′ instead of the true observation 59°52′.
 According to researchers, the farthest point reached by Hayes was Cape Collinson, less than 10 mi north of 80° north, longitude 70°30′ west.

-Believing that they had achieved at least part of their objectives, Hayes and his team reached Greenland only to learn that their nation had descended into Civil War.
+Believing that they had achieved at least some of their objectives, Hayes and his team returned to Greenland.
+They learned that their nation had descended into Civil War.

 American Civil War

 Satterlee General Hospital, West Philadelphia, c.
 1864.

 After returning to the United States, Hayes enrolled as a surgeon with the Union Army.
 In 1862, he was placed in command of the Satterlee General Hospital, a sprawling 4,500-bed military hospital in Philadelphia which saw spikes in patients following the Second Battle of Bull Run and Battle of Gettysburg, the latter of which was responsible for "swelling the hospital population to more than 6,000" after "the greatest number of wounded were admitted to the hospital in a single month" during the summer of 1863.

-Rendering care to as many as 50,000 sick and wounded during the time this hospital was open, the physicians and nurses under Hayes lost only 260 patients between the time of the hospital's opening and closure, a significant achievement when considering the challenges they faced in treating not only the sheer volume of patients they were required to process, but in doing so while employing relatively rudimentary medical care procedures and sanitation practices.
+While this hospital was open, Hayes and his staff rendered care to as many as 50,000 sick and wounded.
+Despite the high volume of patients and the relatively rudimentary medical science of the time, only 260 patients at Satterlee died between the hospital's opening and closure.